-- How dependent is the model behavior on specific parameter values, initial conditions, inputs? - Sensitivity how much does the model output change as a function of the parameter(s)? - Robustness is the model able to reproduce similar behavior across a range of parameter space?
+- How dependent is the model behavior on specific parameter values, initial conditions, inputs? - Sensitivity how much the model output changes as a function of the parameter(s) - Robustness is the model able to reproduce similar behavior across a range of parameter space?

-Sensitivity/robustness/ identifiability tradeoff

-- When a behavior is robust, we may have more confidence in the behavior-but, this means we cannot be sure of what parameters generated the behavior - Unidentifiability - Similarly, when the output is highly sensitive, we may be better able to infer what parameter conditions must be
+- Sensitivity/robustness tradeoff - When a behavior is robust, we may have more confidence in it-but, this means we cannot be sure of what parameters generated the behavior - Similarly, when the output is highly sensitive, we may be better able to infer what parameter conditions must be